darmiel/eeee/docs/generate.md

 ### Customize generator

-The number ranges and string lengthes can be adjusted with `@Range`.
+The number ranges and string lengths can be adjusted with `@Range`.

 ```java
 class Person {